MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 The MIP SDK implements authentication using class extensibility, providing a coordinated request/response mechanism with the client application.
 The client application must acquire a suitable OAuth2 access token, when asked by the MIP SDK at runtime.
 Token acquisition is accomplished in the implementation of the client's authentication delegate class, which extends the `mip::AuthDelegate` class and implements the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.

-1. Extend `mip::AuthDelegate` and override `mip::AuthDelegate::AcquireOAuth2Token`

-TODO: Put this in the code comments?
-The SDK calls the client application's implementation of `mip::AuthDelegate::AcquireOAuth2Token`, with three parameters:

-- `mip::Identity`: The identity of the user or service to be authenticated, if known.
-- `mip::AuthDelegate::OAuth2Challenge`: Contains the **authority** and **resource**. **Authority** is the service the access token will be generated against. **Resource** is the service being accessed.
-- `mip::AuthDelegate::OAuth2Token`: The client application updates with the token result.
-It will be consumed by the SDK when the engine is loaded.
-It shouldn't be necessary to get or set this value anywhere outside of the `AcquireOAuth2Token` implementation.

-2. Write the access token acquisition logic.

-3. Return a token acquisition status to the SDK.
+1. Using the same Visual Studio "Add class" feature as we used previously, add another class to your project.
+This time, enter "auth_delegate" in the **Class Name** field.
+Now update each file to implement the new authentication delegate class:

+   - Update "auth_delegate.h", by selecting/deleting the definition of `class auth_delegate`. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
+Then copy/paste the following source into the file, after any remaining preprocessor directives:

+     ```cpp
+     ```

+   - Update "auth_delegate.cpp", by selecting/deleting the implementation of the `auth_delegate` class. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
+Then copy/paste the following source into the file, after any remaining preprocessor directives:

+     ```cpp
+     ```

+TODO: Can we get better auth error exceptions?
+A mismatched resource URI (aud claim, vs. what the SDK is expecting) w/File API yields:
+Unhandled exception at 0x00007FFCEDE2A388 in MipSdkAuthSimple.exe: Microsoft C++ exception: mip::InternalError at memory location 0x000000D6ECEFE520.

 When `AcquireOAuth2Token` is finished, the client must return a bool that indicates whether token acquisition was successful.

 >[!Important]
 > Applications will never call `AcquireOAuth2Token` directly.
 The SDK will call this method  when required.